 And here are some pros and cons of storing data onsite in your own data center(s).

 The storage method you choose is up to you and your business needs, but whatever you decide, you need to make sure your sensitive data is protected.

 To protect your data infrastructure, you must have security measures, such as encryption and firewalls, in place.
 You also need to take a hard look at what data you actually need and how any unnecessary data could be slowing you down or racking up additional costs.
 Securely erasing this ROT (redundant, obsolete and trivial) data, whether in active or static environments, can help you reduce costs and lessen your attack surface.

-Blancco Data Center Eraser helps organizations securely remove this unnecessary data with an auditable process that produces a tamper-proof certificate for every erasure, whether you have a private data center, use colocation services or completely outsource storage to the cloud.
+Blancco Data Center Solutions help organizations securely remove this unnecessary data with an auditable process that produces a tamper-proof certificate for every erasure, whether you have a private data center, use colocation services or completely outsource storage to the cloud.
 Secure data erasure is especially important when it’s time to remove storage assets from your secure data center facility.
 From end-of-life drives and servers to active files, virtual machines and logical storage area networks, you can achieve data sanitization across all your IT assets throughout the full data lifecycle.